codess-aus/codess-aus/README.md

 - ⚡ Fun fact: I have a golden Octocat given to me by my Github friend as thanks for my contribution to the tech community.

 ### Talks

-* TedxPerth: Where Have All The Girls Gone?
-[Video](https://youtu.be/R6UODmQXzIs)
+- TedxPerth: Where Have All The Girls Gone? | [Video](https://youtu.be/R6UODmQXzIs)
-* GDF Keynote: There's Always More Pie [Video](https://youtu.be/pGekaykc1c0)
+- GDG Keynote: There's Always More Pie | [Video](https://youtu.be/pGekaykc1c0)
-* DDDPerth: How to Raise a Robot Army over #100DaysofCode [Video](https://youtu.be/Sj9ZAq2D3AU)
+- DDDPerth: How to Raise a Robot Army over #100DaysofCode | [Video](https://youtu.be/Sj9ZAq2D3AU)
-* NDC Oslo: Rise of the Tech Influencer - Small steps you can take to increase your reach [Video](https://youtu.be/W0Lui4HlHkk)
+- NDC Oslo: Rise of the Tech Influencer - Small steps you can take to increase your reach | [Video](https://youtu.be/W0Lui4HlHkk)
-* DDDPerth: Rise of the Tech Influencer [Video](https://youtu.be/e_ATZWVWJzU) [Slides](https://speakerdeck.com/msandfor/number-dddperth-rise-of-the-tech-influencer-small-steps-you-can-take-to-increase-your-reach)
+- DDDPerth: Rise of the Tech Influencer | [Video](https://youtu.be/e_ATZWVWJzU) | [Slides](https://speakerdeck.com/msandfor/number-dddperth-rise-of-the-tech-influencer-small-steps-you-can-take-to-increase-your-reach)
+- DevTalks Romania: Well Connected - Small Steps You Can Take To Increase Your Chances | [Video](https://youtu.be/7E58yb2cstY) | [Slides]

 - 💬 Ask me about my [Shihtzu's](http://instagram.com/leoandsnickers) :bear: :lion: :panda_face: